 " Prema Kurien

-will lead an informal presentation about a project she is developing, and she is very interested in audience feedback.
-The goal
+will lead an informal presentation about a project she is developing, and she is very interested in audience

-similar research in the larger Vancouver and Toronto areas of Canada for a comparative project examining the reasons for these variations.
+plans to conduct similar research in the larger Vancouver and Toronto areas of Canada for a comparative project examining the reasons for these variations.